-You’ve probably found out that telling the collect they’re calling the wrong number isn’t enough.
+You’ve probably found out that telling the collector they’re calling the wrong number isn’t enough.

-Often, collectors continue calls even though you’ve informed them that the number doesn't belong to the person they're looking for.
+Often, collectors continue to call even though you’ve informed them that the number doesn't belong to the person they're looking for.

 Send a Cease and Desist Letter to Stop Collection Calls

-A cease and desist letter is the best option for stopping collection calls – even for your own debts – because Federal law requires debt collectors to stop calling if you’ve notified them in writing.
+A cease and desist letter is the best option to stop collection calls – even for your own debts – because federal law requires debt collectors to stop calling if you’ve notified them in writing.
 The cease and desist letter basically says, “Stop calling me about this debt.”

 Debt collectors are required by law to respect the cease and desist letter and stop calling.